-Baseball is a sport which is full of nostalgic history and American culture.
+Baseball is a sport that's full of nostalgic history and American culture.
 Baseball is also full of superstitions that baseball players, team members, managers, and fans take seriously.
 It is in fact part of baseball culture.
 There are as many superstitions in baseball as there are baseball players.

 Many batters, pitchers, and fielders all have rituals that are practiced before a pitch or a game.
 Some may be as small as kissing a rosary before a bat, or fixing their cap or gloves before a pitch.
 Players must sometimes perform an entire routine before an action to an exact sequence, such as move their legs, flex their hands, shrug, jump over the tag line, hit a batting plate, or tap a bat to the ground.
 A player will run a specific number of innings when warming up, run to the left, steadfastly choose what socks are worn, or have a lucky number.